Can we explain unexpected fluctuations of long-term real interest rate?: Models of seemingly unexpected fluctuations of long-term real interest rate

-But if the moving point is near the stable arc $A_3$ and we are changing parameter $Y$ from the level for example $Y_0$ to $Y_3$, the moving point will go along the stable arc $A_3$ and then the moving point is attracted from the point $[Y_3,R_3]$ to the point $[Y_3,R_1]$.
-So the long-term real interest rate "falls" from the level $R_3$ to $R_1$.
-After that the moving point will join to previous described cycle.
-And if the moving point is near the stable arc $A_3$ and we are changing parameter $Y$ from the level for example $Y_0$ to $Y_4$, the moving point will go along the stable arc $A_3$ and then the moving point is attracted from the point $[Y_4,R_4]$ to the point $[Y_4,R_6]$.
-So the long-term real interest rate "jumps" from the level $R_4$ to $R_6$.
-After that the moving point will join to previous described cycle.\\

-We can see that the dynamical behaviour of the moving point is strictly depended on its current position and on the changing of the parameter $Y$.
-In our model, there can be four seemingly unexpected fluctuations of the long-term real interest rate, from the level $R_2$ to $R_7$, from the level $R_5$ to $R_0$, from the level $R_3$ to $R_1$ and from the level $R_4$ to \nolinebreak $R_6$.\\
+The arcs $A_1$, $A_3$ and $A_5$ are stable arcs and arcs $A_2$ and $A_4$ are unstable arcs.
+Similarly as in the previous case, the trajectories have the up or down vertical direction everywhere except the close neighbourhood of the stable arcs $A_1$, $A_3$ and $A_5$ where the trajectories copy these arcs in the orientation depicted by the red arrows in Figure \ref{fig:two_S-bends_rel_osc}.
+The velocity of the motion along the trajectory is finite close to the LM curve and infinitely large elsewhere given by attracting stable arcs and repelling unstable arcs.
+The direction of the path and velocity of motion of the moving point are dependent on its current position and on the changes of the parameter \nolinebreak $Y$.
+If the moving point is close to the stable arc $A_1$ and if we are changing parameter $Y$ from the level $Y_1$ to $Y_2$, then this moving point will go along the stable arc $A_1$ and then the moving point will be attracted from the point $[Y_2,R_2]$ to the point $[Y_2,R_7]$.
+So, the long-term real interest rate jumps from the level $R_2$ to $R_7$.
+Then if the moving point is close to the stable arc $A_5$ and if we are changing parameter $Y$ from the level $Y_2$ to $Y_1$, the moving point will go along the stable arc $A_5$ and then the moving point will be attracted from the point $[Y_1,R_5]$ to the point $[Y_1,R_0]$.
+So, the long-term real interest rate falls from the level $R_5$ to $R_0$.
+So, we have similar counterclockwise cycle as in the previous model.
+But if the moving point is close to the stable arc $A_3$ and we are changing parameter $Y$ for example from the level $Y_0$ to the level $Y_3$, the moving point will go along the stable arc $A_3$ and then the moving point will be attracted from the point $[Y_3,R_3]$ to the point $[Y_3,R_1]$.
+So the long-term real interest rate falls from the level $R_3$ to $R_1$.
+After that the moving point will join to previously described cycle.
+And if the moving point is close to the stable arc $A_3$ and we are changing parameter $Y$ for example from the level $Y_0$ to the level $Y_4$, the moving point will go along the stable arc $A_3$ and then the moving point will be attracted from the point $[Y_4,R_4]$ to the point $[Y_4,R_6]$.
+So the long-term real interest rate jumps from the level $R_4$ to $R_6$.
+After that the moving point will join to previously described cycle.
+In this illustrative model, we can observe four seemingly unexpected fluctuations of $R$: from $R_2$ to $R_7$, from $R_5$ to $R_0$, from $R_3$ to $R_1$ and from $R_4$ to $R_6$, see Figure \ref{fig:two_S-bends_rel_osc}.

-At the end of this subsection we have to remind that we illustrate this situation on the concrete model with these concrete bends of the curve LM.
-If the curve LM will be twice S-bent in a different way, than the trajectories can be different but similar in principle.